Enhancing LLM Safety Through a Theoretical Minimax Game Lens: EXPERIMENTS

 \textbf{Data.} To construct the seed dataset, we gather and combine training data from existing open-source data related to safety and toxicity, with detailed source information provided in Appendix~\ref{app:data}.
 We note that, instruction-following and QA data in sensitive domains (e.g., medical, legal, political) were also selected as benign examples containing potentially sensitive keywords.
 To prevent the classifier from relying on superficial keyword cues, we downsampled harmful examples dominated by specific terms.
 Harmful examples were further categorized into 12 groups, with an LLM assisting in labeling when category boundaries were ambiguous.
 Duplicate entries were removed to avoid overrepresentation, and the corpus was decontaminated to ensure no overlap with test data.
 The final linguistic composition of our gathered open-source dataset reveals a pronounced linguistic imbalance, where English data takes $81.4\%$ (1,679,516 instances), substantially predominating over French as $8.9\%$ (183,919), Spanish as $5.2\%$ (107,052), and German as $4.5\%$ (92,793).
 For generating the synthetic data, we set a temperature of 0.7 to encourage more diverse and creative generations and consider $k=8$.

 \textbf{Evaluation.} We evaluate our method in four languages: English, French, German, and Spanish.
-We note that, while we considered the four languages to show the effectiveness of our data generation framework, \ours supports the 29 languages as its base model Qwen-2.5 does.
 For benchmarking guardrail models, we use six safety datasets: XSTest~\citep{rottger2023xstest}, ToxicChat~\citep{lin2023toxicchat}, OpenAI Moderation~\citep{markov2023holistic}, Beavertails~\citep{ji2024beavertails}, RTP-LX~\citep{de2024rtp}, and XSafety~\citep{wang2023all}.
 Among these, RTP-LX and XSafety are dedicated multilingual safety benchmarks, while the remaining four (XSTest, ToxicChat, OpenAI Moderation, and Beavertails) are commonly used English safety benchmarks.
 To enable multilingual evaluation, we translate these four datasets into languages that we considered.